ansible/ansible-builder/docs/definition.rst

     ``ANSIBLE_GALAXY_CLI_ROLE_OPTS``
       This allows the user to pass any flags, such as `--no-deps`, to the role installation.

-Values given inside of ``build_arg_defaults`` will be hard-coded into the Containerfile, so they will persist if ``podman build`` is called manually.
+Ansible Builder hard-codes values given inside of ``build_arg_defaults`` into the build instruction file, so they will persist if you run your container build manually.

-If the same variable is specified in the CLI :ref:`build-arg` flag, the CLI value will take higher precedence.
+If you specify the same variable in the execution environment definition and at the command line with the CLI :ref:`build-arg` flag, the CLI value will take higher precedence (the CLI value will override the value in the execution environment definition).

 dependencies
-************
+^^^^^^^^^^^^

-This section allows you to describe any dependencies that will need to be installed into the final image.
+Specifies dependencies to install into the final image, including ``ansible-core``, ``ansible-runner``, Python packages, system packages, and Ansible Collections.
+Ansible Builder automatically installs dependencies for any Ansible Collections you install.

 The following keys are valid for this section:

     ``ansible_core``
-      The version of the Ansible Python package to be installed.
+      The version of the ``ansible-core`` Python package to be installed.
 This value is a dictionary with a single key, ``package_pip``.
 The ``package_pip`` value is passed directly to `pip` for installation and can be in any format that pip supports.
 Below are some example values: